For working professionals

 199. Zip in Python

 An abstract class in Python is a class that cannot be instantiated directly.
-Instead, it serves as a blueprint for other classes.
-Abstract classes allow you to define methods that must be created within any child class built from the abstract class.
+It is used to define a common structure or template for other classes.

 In Python, abstract base classes (ABCs) are used to define common methods that must be implemented in child classes.
 But why would you use abstract class in Python?